Open Window Student Registration

 When is Kindergarten Registration?

-Packets are available beginning February 24th, 2017.
-All packets must be completed and returned by March 17th.
+Packets are available beginning February 24, 2020.
+All packets must be completed and returned as soon as possible.

 What day will my child start Kindergarten?